1882–83 Dumbarton F.C. season

 The 1882–83 season was the tenth Scottish football season in which Dumbarton competed at a national level.

 Scottish Cup

 Following two seasons as runners-up, it was 'third time lucky' for Dumbarton in the Scottish Cup where they were at last crowned Scottish champions.
-On the road to the final Dumbarton disposed of the holders, Queen's Park in the quarter-final and after a 2-2 draw, defeated their old rivals Vale of Leven in the final.
+On the road to the final Dumbarton disposed of the holders, Queen's Park in the quarter-final and after a 2–2 draw, defeated their old rivals Vale of Leven in the final.

 Glasgow Charity Cup

 Queen's Park got some revenge for their Scottish Cup exit by beating Dumbarton in the semi-final.

 Friendlies

-During the season, 18 'friendly' matches were played, including home and away fixtures against Vale of Leven, Hearts, Rangers, St Bernards and Cowlairs, a win over Ayrshire Cup holders Kilmarnock Portland, and a north of England 'tour' which took in three matches during the New Year holidays.
-In all, 13 were won, 2 drawn and 3 lost, scoring 53 goals and conceding 18.
+During the season, 19 'friendly' matches were played, including home and away fixtures against Vale of Leven, Hearts, Rangers, St Bernards and Cowlairs, home and away wins over Ayrshire Cup holders Kilmarnock Portland, and a north of England 'tour' which took in three matches during the New Year holidays.
+In all, 14 were won, 2 drawn and 3 lost, scoring 57 goals and conceding 19.